 - Grind the oats to a smooth powder.
 Transfer it to a plate and cool it down.
 Then store it in an airtight container.

 Healthy homemade oatmeal cereal is ready!

 - Store this oats powder in a cool and dry place.
-Keep it in refrigerator if the temperature is extremely hot.
+Keep it in the refrigerator if the temperature is extremely hot.